kuckyder2te/KuckyCopter/docs/development/abstract.md

 # Abstract
     The KuckyCopter is my first great Project.<br>
     Idee:<br>
     The goal almost 5 years ago was to build a completely homemade drone.
 The individual elements such as software, chassis and electronics should be developed in-house.<br>
     Taret:<br>
     An RC controlled drohne who can hold a position in all 3 directions.An RC controlled drohne who can hold a position in all 3 directions.

 ## Used software
-    Codng: VSCode
+    Coding: VSCode
     Circut: KiCad
     Platine: FlatCam
-    Connetion to Cyclone: VNC
+    Connection to Cyclone: VNC
     CAD: Freecad

 ## Used Devices